guillemontecinos/itp_fall_2018_open_source_studio/final_project/translating.md

   src/
   dist/
 ```
-* `dist/`: Every time the server receives a request it returns data from here, which means that the actual website is stored under this directory.
-Files under `dist/` **must never be modified by hand**, they are overwritten each time the web is built.
+* `dist/`: The actual website is stored under this directory and its files **must never be modified by hand**, they are overwritten each time the web is built.
 * `src/`: contains the files from where the page is rendered, which means .hbs and .yml files for the website itself and .js and .json files for Reference and Examples. **All your changes must be done here**.
   * `assets/` – All static files (imgs, css, fonts, js, p5_featured homepage sketches)
     * Note: if you make edits here you must restart the server to see your changes.
 To see changes immediately, you can edit the assets files in the dist directory, but need to copy and paste your updated work here for it to be saved.